-With 17 years of experience, IETP is known for its robust social assessment & compliance certification, wide range of capability-building programs, and scalable worker wellbeing initiatives, and a one-stop responsible sourcing technology platform.
-We support businesses to measure and achieve their ESG objectives, mitigate labor risks and realize a safe and ethical workplace for workers.
+With 18 years of experience, IETP offers robust social assessment & compliance certification, wide range of capability-building programs, scalable worker wellbeing initiatives, and a one-stop responsible sourcing technology platform.
+We support businesses to measure and achieve their Environment, Social, Governance (ESG) objectives, mitigate labor risks and create better lives for workers.

 Over 1,500 brands, retailers, licensors, as well as 1,000+ manufacturing businesses globally have joined our community of responsible businesses, creating synergies to advance supply chain sustainability.

 Where we work

-In addition to offices in Asia, Europe and North America, we also work with a global network of four independent audit firms to implement and expand our program.
+In addition to offices in Asia, Europe and North America, we also work with a global network of four independent Social Compliance Audit Companies to implement and expand our program.

 History of the ICTI Ethical Toy Program